Malsch-Solutions/fastbill-go-sdk/README.md

 golang sdk for the api of https://www.fastbill.com/

-> :warning: **Work in progress**: This SDK is still in an very early state.
+> :warning: **Beta Release**: This SDK is still in an beta state.
 It is not recommended for production use.

 ## Usage
-Put the sdk package on your import statement
+Add the sdk package import statement

 ```golang
 import "github.com/malsch-solutions/fastbill-go-sdk"